bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/README.md

 * Explain how the CPU provides concurrency or parallelism:

+CPU rapidly switches between the programs. it might seem things are happpenng in parllel but it's just quick sqitching.

 * Describe assembly language and machine language:

+ assembly language is a low level language that uses a mnemonic to represent each low-level machine instruction, register, flag, etc

+ machine language - Machine language is the lowest-level programming language.
+While easily understood by computers, machine languages are almost impossible for humans to use because they consist entirely of numbers.

 ## Coding